 Each social network has a target audience, and that’s why you must optimize the video for each channel.
 A video that works on Facebook may want major editing before it can work on Instagram.
 And you might have to take a different approach for video orientation for Snapchat or Twitter.
 Social networks are rolling out the native video and demonstrating its growing value.
 Social media like Facebook, Instagram, Twitter, and Snapchat all have their video features.
 And then there are the platforms whose main function is social video sharing, such as YouTube, Vimeo, IGTV.
 For live streaming, there’s Instagram, YouTube, and Facebook, which has updated its News Feed algorithm to favor live video.

 When you’re shooting an explainer video or anything that has to do with a person speaking in front of the camera, then you must prepare yourself for some re-shots.
 You don’t want any uneven over-lapping, abrupt cuts, or unmatched voiceover.
 So, for a flawless video, you must sit through countless hours of editing and re-editing.

 For simple editing, you can compile some clips together and add some titles.
-Softwares like Windows Movie Maker or the YouTube Editor can help you do the trick.
+Software like Windows Movie Maker or YouTube Editor can help you do the trick.
 If you want to edit something more dynamic, then try a program like Adobe Premiere, Final Cut Pro X, or Sony Vegas.